 The compensation shall be paid in cash, at the passenger's bank account, by bank transfer or by check.
 If the passenger accepts it, compensation may consist of travel vouchers or other services.

 Note: Vouchers or other services may have a time restriction and may only be valid at a particular airline!

 When downgraded, e.g. when a passenger receives a seat on the plane corresponding to a lower class of service than that of the reservation, the airline should reimburse between 30 and 75 percent of the ticket price, depending on flight length.

-Financial compensation is also paid to passengers of a flight that is canceled and has not been informed at least two weeks prior to travel.
-Travellers who are notified within the two weeks, are not entitled to compensation if the airline can offer a re-routing to the destination which is similar to the canceled flight.
+Financial compensation is also paid to passengers of a flight that is cancelled and has not been informed at least two weeks prior to travel.
+Travellers who are notified within the two weeks, are not entitled to compensation if the airline can offer a re-routing to the destination which is similar to the cancelled flight.

-If the flight is canceled because of extraordinary circumstances, such as security threats, the airline may not pay compensation.
+If the flight is cancelled because of extraordinary circumstances, such as security threats, the airline may not pay compensation.